ktcarr/RO-change-over-time/docs/notes.md

 ## Questions
 - How to generate RO ensemble?
 E.g.
     - Take mean parameters?
-    - For each RO, draw parameters from distribution? (e.g., pick a different set of parameters, or draw from covariance of parameters)
+    - For each RO, draw parameters from distribution?
+For now we fit a different RO model to each MPI ensemble member (so we have an RO ensemble with equal number of members to MPI).
+To increase RO ensemble size could (i) randomly draw RO member from ensemble or (ii) estimate covariance of parameters, then randomly draw set of parameters.